 In most cases, an investigational drug must be proven effective and must show continued safety in a Phase IIISome clinical trials are categorized as “a” or “b,” such as “Phase Ia” or “Phase IIb.”
 These different subphases typically mean that a study is researching certain types of information or using a certain type of participant population. to be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.13

 In what phase of testing is disulfiram?

-Disulfiram has been studied in Phase I/II clinical trials.4
+Disulfiram has been studied in a Phase I/II clinical trial.4

 What are some studies on disulfiram?

 Phase: Not available